How do I make a complaint?

 Can I submit my complaint online or does it have to be by mail?

 You (as the complainant) cannot attend a meeting of the Media Council and nor can any lawyers or any representative of the media outlet complained against.
-It is important that members of the Council feel free to have candid, uninhibited discussions and especially since they will sometimes be tackling sensitive issues such as invasions of privacy.
+It is important that members of the Board feel free to have candid, uninhibited discussions and especially since they will sometimes be tackling sensitive issues such as invasions of privacy.
 The meeting format must not resemble a court of law and it is considered best practice for the meetings to be informal.
 Minutes of meetings will be taken and kept by the Council, but only the decision will be made public.
 All upheld complaints will be posted on the Media Council’s website.

 I have a complaint about a story that came out before February 2, 2011.
 Can the Media Council deal with retroactive complaints?